 Canned Fish

-If you have trouble accessing fresh fish, canned fish are great alternatives.
+If you have trouble accessing fresh fish, canned fish are great alternatives and great non-perishable foods to have in your pantry.
 Canned fish can be very nutritious and even as nutritious as fresh if it's preserved correctly.
 Some great options include mackerel, sardines, and tuna.

 Canned fish makes a great last-minute lunch on the go, especially popular canned tuna.
 It's packed with protein and healthy fats that support heart health and keep you satisfied for longer between meals.
 Spread it onto crackers or fold it into a classic tuna sandwich.

 When buying canned meat, be sure to read the nutrition label and ingredient list.
 You want to avoid anything that contains high sodium, ingredients you can't pronounce, and preservatives (sodium nitrate and sodium nitrite).
-These two preservative ingredients can pose a serious health risk when eating in large quantities.
+When eaten in large quantities, these two preservative ingredients can pose a serious health risk.
+Some of the canned fish are preserved in olive oil.
+If the canned fish contains olive oil, be sure it is extra virgin olive oil.

 Jerky